dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 There are two issues here.

 For one, this is hard to read.
-Now, Parfit isn't *trying* to be obscure, it's just that he's happy to make things 100% more difficult to get 10% more precision.
+Now, Parfit isn't trying to be obscure, he's just happy to double the difficulty for 10% more precision.
 I'm sure that's right for academic philosophers, but I'd like a different tradeoff.

-Second, I sometimes, well...
-I sometimes don't care about the questions Parfit is trying to answer.
-The above paragraph is asking if people who think morality is created by society should accept a certain way of splitting up moral theories.
+Second, I sometimes...
+Well, I sometimes don't care about the questions Parfit is trying to answer.
+The above paragraph asks if people who think morality is created by society should accept a certain way of splitting up moral theories.
 To me, that feels like agonizing about definitions.

-You might think that these issues mean the book is uninteresting, but that's not true *at all*.
+You might think all this leaves the book uninteresting, but that's not true *at all*.
 Parfit's arguments are anchored by a series of evocative thought experiments.
-These are accessible and mind-expanding independently of the hulking logical arguments he builds on top of them.
+These are accessible and mind-expanding independently of the hulking logical arguments on top of them.

 So this is the summary of *Reasons and Persons* I would have liked to read: The goal is to provide a tour of the thought experiments and let you (mostly) decide for yourself what you think about them.

-*Warning*: I often changed the scenarios quite a lot, and added some new ones.
+*Warning*: I often changed the scenarios quite a lot.
 (Parfit has no alien viruses.)
 I also changed the order of things, and greatly shortened or dropped most of the detailed arguments.
-I think this still gives *a lot* of the value, but it's not a full representation of Parfit's ideas.
+I think this still gives *a lot* of the value, but it's definitely not a full representation of Parfit's ideas.

 <div style="font-size:90%" markdown="1">